Step 1: Ensure everyone has arrived at the meeting location.

 - Once you exit a damaged building, do not go back inside.
 If you smell gas or notice a chemical spill, report it right away.

-Remember to call or text a predesignated out-of-area contact, tell them where you and your employees are.
-Then, stay off the phone unless it’s absolutely necessary—this frees up bandwidth for emergency response teams.
+Remember to call or text a predesignated out-of-area contact and tell them where you and your employees are located.
+Then, stay off the phone unless it is absolutely necessary.
+This frees up bandwidth for emergency response teams.

 Take the time to assess all damage.
-Buildings may need to be repaired before work can resume and equipment might have to be replaced.
+Buildings may need to be repaired and equipment might have to be replaced before work can resume.
 Take pictures of any damage and remember to keep receipts for any repair and cleanup costs.
 If your workplace isn’t available due to damage, consider allowing your employees to work from home or in a different location during the repairs.
-If you need assistance making repairs, the Federal Emergency Management Agency (FEMA) and U.S. Small Business Administration are two resources you can turn to.
+If you need assistance making repairs, state and federal resources are available to you.

 Utilities.
 If the gas to your workplace was turned off, you’ll need to call your local gas company to turn it back on.
 If the electricity went out and came back on, check electronic equipment and any appliances for damage.